 Sensitivity: Each detector channel has eight sensitivity levels that are selected with three switches marked 6, 7, and 8 on the DIP switch module.
 The value (1, 2, or 4) to the left of the DIP switch is assigned to the switch when the switch is ON.
 If the switch is OFF, the switch has a value of zero (0).
 By adding the switch ON and OFF values, the three switches can combine for values from 0 to 7 that indicate one of the eight sensitivity level selections.
 Choose the lowest sensitivity level that will consistently detect the smallest vehicle that must be detected.
 Do not use a sensitivity level any higher than necessary.
-The following table shows the actual sensitivity for each combination of switch settings.
-The factory default settings of these switches is switch 6 OFF, switch 7 ON, and switch 8 ON (Sensitivity Level 6, $-\Delta L/L = 0.02\%$).
+The following table shows the actual sensitivity for each combination of switch 7 ON, and switch 8 ON (Sensitivity Level 6, $-\Delta L/L = 0.02\%$).